VaibhaRagavan/Aws-Multimodal-Summary/README.md

 # Aws-Multimodal-Summary
 Image & Video to Text Summarization (AWS Serverless)

 # 📌 Overview

-This project is a serverless application built using AWS SAM that processes images, audio, and video files uploaded to S3.
-It extracts meaningful information and generates summaries using AWS AI services.
+This project is a serverless AI pipeline on AWS that automatically processes images, audio, and video files uploaded to S3 and generates structured, meaningful summaries using AI services.

----
+It demonstrates how real-world multimedia data can be converted into actionable insights using cloud-native AI services.

   # 🖼️ Image Processing
   - Detects labels using  Amazon Rekognition